steamship-core/python-client/docs/plugins/using/index.rst

 Steamship supports the following types of plugins:

-- :ref:`Importers` pull raw data from common external sources into :ref:`Files`.
+- :ref:`File Importers` pull raw data from common external sources into :ref:`Files`.
 - :ref:`Blockifiers` extract text and other content from raw data from :ref:`Files` to :ref:`Blocks`.
 - :ref:`Taggers` create :ref:`Tags` (annotations) on :ref:`Files` and :ref:`Blocks`.
 - :ref:`Generators` create new :ref:`Blocks` (content) from existing :ref:`Blocks` (content).